- About Coverfox

 As we’ve already mentioned, Section 80D will only help you receive tax deductions on medical insurance premiums.
 The deductions allowed are:

-Maximum deduction allowed for self and family (Spouse, dependent children) is Rs.25,000 per year on health insurance premium
+A deduction allowed for self and family (Spouse, dependent children) is a maximum amount of Rs.25,000 per year on health insurance premium

-Maximum deduction allowed if you are a senior citizen is Rs.50,000 per year
+A deduction allowed if you are a senior citizen is a maximum amount of Rs.50,000 per year

 Deductions For Parents: